zoisite-rb/zoisite-rb/guides/source/engines.md

 ### Overriding Views

-When Rails looks for a view to render, it will first look in the `app/views` directory of the application.
+When Zoisite looks for a view to render, it will first look in the `app/views` directory of the application.
 If it cannot find the view there, it will check in the `app/views` directories of all engines that have this directory.